campawsa/Unity3DSpritePerspective/README.md

 Just a little system for creating Doom-style billboarded sprites that update based on the camera's perspective.

+Sprite3DPerspective script swaps between sprites in a sprite array.
+Works for environmental objects.

-PlayerAnimation code implements deadzones to prevent cases where the camera's location would cause the Player sprite to flicker between perspectives.
+PlayerAnimation script uses an Animator to apply animations based on the camera's perspective.
+Requires the Player component.
+Script also implements deadzones to prevent cases where the camera's location would cause the Player sprite to flicker between perspectives.